pulibrary/aspace_helpers/.github/ISSUE_TEMPLATE/data-import-or-update.md

 ---
 name: Data Import or Update
-about: To request data to be imported or edited in bulk
+about: Request data to be imported or edited in bulk
 title: ''
 labels: ''
 assignees: ''